dayleclarke/bigo-practice-questions/Sets Practice Solution.md

 d.
 What is set_1 - set_2? {-2, 6}
 e.
 What is set_2 - set_1? {-9, 5}
 f.
 What is the symmetric difference between set_1 and set_2? {-9, -2, 5, 6}

+## Question 3

+The following questions relate to set_1 and set_2

+set_1 = {0, 1, 2, 3, 5, 8}
+set_2 = {0, 1, 2, 3, 5, 8, 13, 21, 34}

+Fill in the blanks in the following sentences:

+Set_1 is a proper subset of Set_2.
+This means it is also a subset.
+Set_2 is a proper superset of Set_1.
+This means it is also a superset.